AnnaShw/diff-calculator-artifact-for-claude/README.md

 ## Notes

-- History is saved automatically and persists between sessions (via `localStorage` in standalone mode, `window.storage` in Claude)
+- History is saved automatically and persists between sessions (`localStorage` standalone, `window.storage` in Claude)
 - CSV files with UTF-8 BOM are handled correctly
-- Scientific notation values (e.g. `3.07E+07`) are parsed correctly
 - Clearing browser data will reset history in standalone mode
+- Drilldown sub-rows are not included in CSV/JSON exports — only the summary metric row is exported